Northumbria

-Northumbria (/nɔrˈθʌmbriə/) was an early medieval kingdom in what is now Northern England and South Scotland.
+Northumbria (Note: /nɔrˈθʌmbriə/) was an early medieval English kingdom, existing between 654 and 1066 AD, at its height spanning modern-day Northern England and Southern Scotland.

-The name derives from the Old English Norþanhymbre meaning "the people or province north of the Humber", as opposed to the people south of the Humber Estuary.
+The name derives from the Old English Norþhymbre meaning "the people or province north of the Humber", as opposed to the people south of the Humber Estuary.
 What was to become Northumbria started as two kingdoms, Deira in the south and Bernicia in the north.
 Conflict in the first half of the seventh century ended with the murder of the last king of Deira in 651, and Northumbria was thereafter unified under Bernician kings.

 At its height, the kingdom extended from the Humber, Peak District and the River Mersey on the south to the Firth of Forth on the north.
 Northumbria ceased to be an independent kingdom in the mid-tenth century when Deira was conquered by the Danes and formed into the Kingdom of York.
 The rump Earldom of Bamburgh maintained control of Bernicia for a period of time; however, the area north of the Tweed was eventually absorbed into the medieval Kingdom of Scotland while the portion south of the Tweed was absorbed into the Kingdom of England as the county of Northumberland and County Palatine of Durham.